The International Trade Blog Export Compliance

 A Routed Export Shipment

 A routed export shipment is a specific shipment type that has unique (and often confusing rules).
-Here are the major differences and changes in responsibility exporters need to understand about routed export shipments.
+Here are the major differences and changes in responsibility exporters need to understand.

 Who Arranges the Freight

 In a routed export transaction, the forwarding agent, not the USPPI, is responsible for arranging freight.
 They are also responsible for providing the USPPI with documentation verifying that the information provided by the USPPI was accurately reported through the Automated Export System (AES).